larry-lu/larry-lu.github.io/_recipes/Jambalaya.md

 excerpt: Jambalaya is a Cajun dish with chicken, sausage, onion, bell pepper, celery, shrimp, and rice.
 ---

 Jambalaya is a Louisiana dish and one of my all-time favorite.
 Louisiana is famous for a lot of things: Bayous, Mardi Gras, the Mississippi Delta, etc. Strong Spanish and French influence can be observed everywhere.
-The food at Louisiana is also very unique given the cultural influence.
+The food at Louisiana is also unique given the cultural influence.
 In fact, this dish bears resemblance to paella, the Spanish seafood fried rice to a certain extent.
 Paella uses ingredients including mussels, lobster, cuttlefish, rabbit, and saffron, and some of the ingredients are either expensive or not easily accessible.
 Jambalaya, on the other hand, uses a list of common, less expensive ingredients.
 However, the flavor of the dish is not compromised in any way.

 {% capture fig_img %}
 ![Jambalaya]({{ "../assets/images/post_images/jambalaya.jpg" | relative_url }})